mit-cml/appinventor-sources/CONTRIBUTING_AI.md

 - **Assistant content**: text blocks + tool_use blocks (what the LLM said and called)
 - **Tool result content**: matching tool_result blocks (accepted operations get `"Pending client execution."`, rejected ones get the error message)

-This structured format is stored in Datastore and replayed to stateless providers (Anthropic) on subsequent calls so the LLM sees the full tool-call history.
+This structured format is stored in Datastore and replayed to both stateless providers (Anthropic) and cold-start stateful providers on subsequent calls, so the LLM sees the full tool-call history either way.

+### Client UX

+- **Two-view layout.** `AIChatDialog` wraps a `DeckPanel` with a chat view and a list view.
+The chat header has a leading `☰` button that swaps to the list.
+- **List view.** Scrollable rows sorted by `updatedAt` desc.
+Each row shows the title or an italic date-fallback label.
+Hover reveals a pencil icon (inline rename via a `TextBox`) and a trash icon (confirm-then-delete).
+The active conversation is visually highlighted.
+A `+ New conversation` control clears local state only — the new conversation materializes server-side on the first message send, when the server mints the id.
+- **Chat view.** Per-message timestamps render as `HH:mm` in the browser's local timezone.
+Date separators (Today / Yesterday / weekday / short date) are inserted whenever the calendar date changes between consecutive messages.

 ---